 Diabetes is a serious disease in which your body cannot properly control the amount of sugar in your blood because it does not have enough insulin.
-Diabetes is the most common medical complication during pregnancy, representing 3.3% of all live births.
+Diabetes during pregnancy, called gestational diabetes is the most common medical complication, representing 3.3% of all live births.
 No matter what type of diabetes you have, there are many steps you and your healthcare team can take in order to have a safe and healthy pregnancy.

 How is preexisting diabetes treated during my pregnancy?

 Whether you are trying to conceive or already pregnant, treating diabetes during pregnancy is key to the health of both you and your baby.

 - Take time to build your health care team and devise a care plan to manage your blood glucose levels.
 Frequent contact with your health care provider is essential in managing blood glucose levels and monitoring the health of you and your baby.

 - Talk to your health care provider, or dietitian, to develop a healthy meal plan.
 Prioritizing proper nutrition will assist in controlling your blood sugar both before and after conception.

 - Tell your doctor about any current medications you are taking for diabetes, or any other health conditions so you can take what is safest during your pregnancy.